matter-labs/zksync-web-era-docs/docs/dev/guide/cross-chain-tutorial.md

   // You can read more on that in the tip below const ergsLimit = BigNumber.from(100);

-  // Getting the cost of the execution. const baseCost = await zkSyncContract.executeBaseCost(
+  // Getting the cost of the execution in Wei. const baseCost = await zkSyncContract.executeBaseCost(
       gasPrice,
       ergsLimit,